Markov Chain Monte Carlo (MCMC) methods are very powerful Monte Carlo methods that are often used in Bayesian inference.

-Suppose you want to generate draws of a random vector having joint densitywhere are blocks of entries (or single entries) of .
+Suppose that we want to generate draws of a random vector having joint densitywhere are blocks of entries (or single entries) of .

 Given a block , denote by the vector comprising all blocks except .

-Suppose you are able to generate draws from the conditional distributions , ..., .
+Suppose that we are able to generate draws from the conditional distributions , ..., .
 In MCMC jargon, these are called the full conditional distributions.